 Hi, I’m Anna, founder of Hara Holistics.
-Like many therapists, I trained in complementary therapies because they helped me so much with my own health and wellbeing.
-Now, I love helping clients to heal and feel great.
+Like many therapists, I trained in complementary therapies because they transformed my own health and wellbeing.
+Now, I help others to heal and feel great through reflexology and reiki.

-As a teenager I was fascinated by holistic health; going to acupuncturists to help with acne and buying smelly Ayurvedic herbs from obscure shops in North London.
+As a teenager I was fascinated by complementary health, having acupuncture to help with acne and buying smelly Ayurvedic herbs from obscure shops in North London.
 It was clear that a holistic approach offered powerful solutions that could treat the source of imbalance.

-Later, I felt the powerful benefits of holistic therapies whilst healing myself from a M.E, a chronic health condition: better sleep, energy and wellbeing.
+Later, I felt the powerful benefits of holistic therapies whilst healing myself from ME, a chronic health condition: better sleep, energy and wellbeing.
 One treatment would allow me to make great improvements and gain momentum and a course of ten reflexology treatments left me feeling better than ever before.
-Through simple lifestyle changes and a deeper connection to the body, I realised the body’s power to heal itself when we allow it.
-I want to help us all reconnect with this power and feel as good as we can.
+Through simple lifestyle changes and a deeper connection to the body, I realised the body’s power to heal itself.
+I want to help us all reconnect with this power, let go of pain and tension and feel as good as we can.

-Hara* relates to our energy centre in our stomach, where we can develop a stronger foundation to life, create a warm, openness that is calm and rooted.
-In our busy life full of competing stimuli, we need to come back into our bodies and give our minds a break.
+Hara* is our energy centre in our abdomen, where we can develop a stronger foundation to life, a warm, openness that is calm and rooted.
+In our busy life full of stimulation and thinking, we all need to come back into our bodies and give our minds a break.
 To let go of tension.

 I trained in Holistic Massage in London, before moving to Brighton and training in Reflexology.
 Interested particularly in how reflexology balances hormones, I completed a further Diploma in Reflexology for Conception, Pregnancy and Post-natal Care with Louise Keet, one of the country’s leading practitioners.

-I am attuned in Reiki, a gentle yet powerful healing practice which I incorporate into treatments or offer as a full treatment.
+I am attuned in Reiki, a gentle yet powerful healing practice which I offer as a full treatment as well as incorporate into reflexology and massage.

 Reflexology VTCT Level 3 and Reiki Level 2.